-Hi there!
-I am from Columbia, I moved to Marion about three years ago.
-I was introduced to Centro Unido Latino Americano through a youth program called Active Life.
-My sisters, nephews, my son, and I became interested in the program and that is how I got involved with CULA.
-I want to make sure that our community is represented well and one way I do that is by doing the statistics of the programs that we offer to see what the needs are in our community and see what we can do to help them.
+I am from Colombia, and I have been living in the USA for 5 years.
+I got to know Centro Unido Latino Americano through a youth program called Active Life.
+My sisters, nephews, my son, and I became interested in the program and that's how I got involved with CULA.
+I want to make sure that our community is well represented and one way to do that is by doing the statistics of the programs that we offer to see what the needs are in our community and see what we can do to help them.

 Helping Hands Coordinator